Oculopharyngeal muscular dystrophy: Signs and symptoms

-In homozygous cases, this muscular dystrophy is severe and starts earlier in the affected individuals life.
+In homozygous cases, this muscular dystrophy is severe and starts earlier in the affected individual's life.

 Genetics

 The genetics of this type of muscular dystrophy revolve around the PABPN1 gene.
-This gene suffers mutations that cause the PABPN1 protein to have extra alanine (amino acids), this manifests itself physically in the symptoms of this MD.
+This gene suffers mutations that cause the PABPN1 protein to have extra alanine (amino acids), and this manifests itself physically in the symptoms of this MD.

 The expansion caused by the mutations on the PABPN1 gene ultimately interrupts the cellular mechanics of poly(A) RNA.
 In most cases oculopharyngeal muscular dystrophy is inherited via autosomal dominance.

 The alleles, which are a variant form of a gene involved in this form of MD are: PABPN1, (GCG)n EXPANSION, (GCG)8-13, PABPN1, (GCG)n EXPANSION, (GCG)7 and PABPN1, GLY12ALA.

 Diagnosis

 The diagnosis of oculopharyngeal muscular dystrophy can be done via two methods, a muscle biopsy or a blood draw with genetic testing for GCG trinucleotide expansions in the PABPN1 gene.
-The genetic blood testing is more common.
+Genetic blood testing is more common.
 Additionally, a distinction between OPMD and myasthenia gravis or mitochondrial myopathy must be made, in regards to the differential diagnosis of this condition.

 Treatment

-Currently no cure or specific treatment exists to eliminate the symptoms or stop the disease progression.
+Currently, no cure or specific treatment exists to eliminate the symptoms or stop the disease progression.
 A consistent diet planned with the help of a dietitian along with exercises taught by a speech therapist can assist with mild symptoms of dysphagia.
-Surgical intervention can also help temporarily manage symptoms related to the ptosis and dysphagia.
+Surgical intervention can also help temporarily manage symptoms related to ptosis and dysphagia.
 Cutting one of the throat muscles internally, an operation called cricopharyngeal myotomy, can be one way to ease symptoms in more severe cases.
-However, for a majority of people, the benefits from such treatments are only temporary.
+However, for most people, the benefits from such treatments are only temporary.
 There is currently no treatment available to address the proximal limb weakness.
-Many of those affected with the proximal limb weakness will eventually require assistive devices such as canes, braces or a wheelchair.
+Many of those affected with proximal limb weakness will eventually require assistive devices such as canes, braces, or a wheelchair.
 As with all surgical procedures, they come with many risk factors.
 As the dysphagia becomes more severe, patients become malnourished, lose significant weight, become dehydrated and suffer from repeated incidents of aspiration pneumonia.
 These last two are often the cause of death.

 Epidemiology

 The disease is found across 5 continents (30 countries) and is frequently seen in French Canadians, with a prevalence 1:1000.
-OPMD affects males and females equally, and affected individuals have been found in Europe (France), Jewish Ashkenazi, and Spanish Americans.
+OPMD affects males and females equally, and affected individuals have been found in Europe (France), Jewish Bukharan, and Spanish Americans.